 I grab my bag off the seat and go back inside, running head-on into my dad, spilling his coffee all over both of us.

 “Sorry, Dad!”
-I wince and pull my wet shirt away from my stomach as the hot coffee scalds me.
+I wince and yank my wet shirt away from my stomach as the hot coffee scalds me.

 He shakes his head at me.